alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *enero 2024*  --  "What would a computer do with a lifetime supply of chocolate?"
+Current SARI version: *febrero 2024*  --  "Between a human being and a person? ... my money's on the computer"

 -----------------